Korail Class 311000: 3rd generation

 Train 311-90 was originally 8-car Class 361000 train 361–14, which was last used on the Jungang Line to make up for the shortened trains on the line.
 Following the lengthening of the Jungang Line's trains back to eight cars, the two trains were taken out of service, lengthened to 10 cars with two newly built cars, and redeployed on Line 1 in December 2014.
 Train 311-91 was originally 8-car Class 361000 train 361–15, which was also last used on the Jungang Line to make up for the shortened trains on the line.
-However, unlike train 311–90, this train was taken out of service in April 2017, and converted back to a Class 361000 train, but is expected to be converted to train 311-91 by 2020.
+However, unlike train 311–90, this train was taken out of service in April 2017, and converted back to a Class 361000 train, but is expected to be converted to train 311–91 by 2020.
 As a result, the two newly built cars in train 311-91 have been stored out of service for the time being.

 The last batch of third generation Class 311000 trains were built and delivered throughout 2016.
 They replaced the remaining 2nd batch Class 1000 trains.
 The fourth generation trains sport some minor changes, such as single-arm pantographs (similar to those used on ITX-Saemaul trains and KTX trains), CCTV cameras, and a third headlight in the same compartment as the destination sign and the run number indicator; as a result, railfans nicknamed the trains "삼눈이" (roughly translated as "three eyes").
 They share the same design as the Class 371000 trains, first generation Class 381000 trains, Class 391000 trains, and Class 351000 trains 351-73~351-78.
 These trains are numbered 311-95~312-03.

 4th generation

 The fourth generation Class 311000 trains are being built and have been delivered since 2019, along with the third generation Class 341000 trains.
 They replaced the third generation Class 1000 trains.
 The fifth generation trains sport some minor changes, such as the change in the propulsion system (from an IGBT-based system to an interior permanent magnet-base system).
 The cab ends of the driving cars changed completely; as a result, railfans nicknamed the trains "주둥이" (roughly translated as "snout face").
 The fifth generation trains are numbered from 312 to 04, and are currently being delivered at this time.

-At this time, four trains, numbered 312-04~312-07, have been delivered and entered service.
-A further eight trains, numbered 312-08~312-15, have been manufactured and delivered since July 2021.
+Four trains, being the first batch, numbered 312-04~312-07, were delivered and entered service in 2019.
+A further eight trains, numbered 312-08~312-15, have been delivered and entered service since January 2022.
+These trains have a modified livery and interior.